Carlo Gambino: Anastasia murder

-In 1957, Genovese decided to move against Costello and Anastasia, enlisting Gambino–Anastasia's underboss– in the murder conspiracy.
+In 1957, Genovese decided to move against Costello and Anastasia, enlisting Gambino–Anastasia's underboss–in the murder conspiracy.
 Genovese ordered Vincent Gigante to carry out the hit on Costello, which was attempted outside Costello's apartment building on May 2, 1957.
-Although the wound was superficial, the brush with death persuaded Costello to relinquish power to Genovese and retire.
+While the wound was merely superficial, this brush with death persuaded Costello to relinquish power to Genovese and retire.
 Although a doorman identified Gigante as the gunman, Costello claimed to not recognize him at Gigante's 1958 trial; Gigante was acquitted on charges of attempted murder.

 With Costello gone, Genovese and Gambino allegedly ordered Anastasia's murder.
 Gambino gave the contract to Profaci, who then allegedly assigned the hit to Joseph "Crazy Joe" Gallo.
 Anastasia was murdered on October 25, 1957, in the barbershop of the Park Sheraton Hotel in Midtown Manhattan.
 Gambino subsequently took over the Mangano crime family, which took his name going forward.
-He appointed Joseph Biondo as underboss, though Biondo was replaced by Aniello Dellacroce in 1965.
+He appointed Joseph Biondo as underboss; he replaced Biondo with Aniello Dellacroce in 1965.